Welbeck Defence Sixth Form College: Combined Cadet Force

-Unlike most schools, participation in the school's combined cadet force (CCF) was a compulsory part of the curriculum for all students.
-The school CCF did not follow the usual cadet training programme, instead holding sessions twice per week and placing more emphasis on skills and leadership, in order to better prepare students for officer training.
+Unlike most schools, participation in the school's Combined Cadet Force (CCF) was a compulsory part of the curriculum for all students.
+The school CCF did not follow the usual cadet training programme, instead holding sessions twice per week, and placing more emphasis on skills and leadership, in order to better prepare students for officer training.

-The school CCF held an annual passing out parade to an audience of family, friends and invited guests.
-Awards were given to the best cadet from each section and two special awards—the Welbeck Sword of Honour and the Prince Philip Medal—were also presented.
+The school CCF held an annual passing out parade to an audience of family, friends, and invited guests.
+Awards were given to the best cadet from each section, and two special awards: the Welbeck Sword of Honour and the Prince Philip Medal, were also presented.

 Extracurricular activities

 A wide range of sports were offered at the school, and students participated in regional and military sporting events.
-In addition to compulsory sports and CCF activities, students were required to participate in at least one further activity per week from a range of sporting and non-sporting options.
-These activities included local volunteering as well as participation in The Duke of Edinburgh's Award programme.
+In addition to compulsory sports and CCF activities, students were required to participate in at least one further activity per week, from a range of sporting and non-sporting options.
+These activities included local volunteering, as well as participation in The Duke of Edinburgh's Award (DofE Award) programme.

 School site

-The school had a purpose-built site outside Woodhouse, near Loughborough, from its re-opening in 2005 until its closure in 2021.
-Built on the site of some disused army barracks, the site was close to both the M1 and the East Midlands Airport, and reportedly developed at a cost of £38 million.
-The school buildings were grouped into four distinct zones adjacent to a large area of sports fields, and included dining facilities, a medical wing, student club areas, a learning resource centre and computer laboratories.
+The school had a purpose-built site outside Woodhouse, near Loughborough in Leicestershire, from its re-opening in 2005 until its closure in 2021.
+Built on the site of some disused army barracks, the site was close to both the M1 motorway and the East Midlands Airport, and reportedly developed at a cost of £38 million.
+The school buildings were grouped into four distinct zones adjacent to a large area of sports fields, and included dining facilities, a medical wing, student club areas, a learning resource centre, and computer laboratories.
 Five boarding houses accommodated up to 380 students, while residential house staff were provided with separate accommodation.

 Alumni

-Welbeck College educated the following notable alumni in the British armed forces:
+Welbeck College educated the following notable alumni in the British Armed Forces: